-Write or tell your own version.
+Write your own version.

 - Pick a character who didn't tell a version of the story.
-What would that character's version be like? - Combine the two stories to make a new story.
-For example, what would happen if the three bears let the wolf into their house? - Draw a picture showing a different ending to the story.
+What would that character's version be like? - Combine the stories to make a new story.
+For example, what would happen if the mice met the giant? - Draw a picture showing a different ending to the story.